VladislavZh/pp_clustering/README.md

 # COHORTNEY: Deep Clustering for Heterogeneous Event Sequences
-Here we provide the code of the Cohortney method.
+Here we provide the implementation of COHORTNEY.
-The preprint for COHORTNEY is available in ArXiv[https://arxiv.org/abs/2104.01440]
+The publication is currently under review.

 ## Data
-We provide 15 datasets: 12 synthetic and 3 real world.
-All the datasets are in 'data' folder.
+We provide 15 datasets: 12 synthetic and 3 real-world.
+All datasets are in the 'data' folder:
 - data/[sin_,trunc_]Kx_C5 - synthetic datasets
 - data/[Age,Linkedin,IPTV] - real world datasets
+-
 ##  Method
-We use LSTM based model to estimate the intensity as a piecewise constant function.
+We use an LSTM-based model to estimate the intensity as a piecewise constant function.
 The model is in 'models/LSTM.py'.

 ```get_partition``` function in 'utils/data_preprocessor.py' preprocesses